Beaches that have shaped seaside culture

 Surfin’ Safari by the Beach Boys becomes the sound track for the emerging southern California boarding culture.
 Paradise Cove, in Malibu, is the backdrop for beach-bunny prototype Gidget, along with Annette Funicello and Frankie Avalon of Beach Blanket Bingo.

 French Polynesia lures travelers to its pristine, far-flung shores by introducing the next must-have amenity: the overwater bungalow.
 Among the pioneers is the Hotel Bora Bora (reopening in 2011), which made its debut a decade earlier as the island’s first resort.
-However the Vahine Private Island Resort is a piece of paradise located not far from Tahaa, on the private Motu (white sand islet) Tu Vahine, right in the middle of a marvellous lagoon.
-Purely Polynesian, this fabulous hotel is exceptional due to its impeccable service, its authentic bungalows, and its very intimate environment.

 The release of Steven Spielberg’s Jaws promotes a widespread fear of sharks, especially on Martha’s Vineyard, where the movie was filmed; night swimming abruptly stops.
 But it doesn’t keep celeb regulars away (Walter Cronkite, James Taylor, William Styron).